ABHISHEKVALSAN/Malayalam-Newspaper-Article-Dataset/README.md

 ##Note

 This repo is obsolete, and scrapping does not work on the mentioned site.
-Rework required.

 ## DATASET

-Directly download the complete datset from [Dropbox](https://www.dropbox.com/s/s5d1xw20c7rxapy/DataSet.zip?dl=0)
+Directly download the complete dataset from [Dropbox](https://www.dropbox.com/s/s5d1xw20c7rxapy/DataSet.zip?dl=0)

 Email : abhishekvalsan.iitk@gmail.com